schmittnieto/schmittnieto.github.io/_posts/2024-11-16-azure-stack-hci-azure-virtual-desktop.md

 2. The client initiates a background thread to establish a parallel UDP-based transport directly to one of the Session Host's IPs.
 3. While probing, the client continues establishing the initial connection over the reverse connect transport.
 4. If the client has a direct connection, it establishes a secure connection using TLS over reliable UDP.
-5. After establishing RDP Shortpath, all Dynamic Virtual Channels (DVCs)—including graphics, input, and device redirection—move to the new transport.
+5. After establishing RDP Shortpath, all Dynamic Virtual Channels (DVCs), including graphics, input, and device redirection, move to the new transport.
 6. If direct UDP connectivity isn't possible due to firewall or network topology, the client continues with reverse connect transport.

 ## Deployment